takubokudori/ArXiv-feeder/README.md

 # ArXiv feeder

-A Google app script to send translated arXiv feeds to Slack.
+A Google Apps Script (GAS) to send translated arXiv feeds to Slack.

 # Usage